 - A study’s purpose will address a specific problem or issue.

 - It is never a good idea to presume the purpose of research is to prove anything.
-Research can only provides evidence that either supports or refutes an hypothesis.
+Research can only provide evidence that either supports or refutes a hypothesis.

 - Good research questions align directly with the purpose of the study.

 - Research questions involving morals, values, and ethics that are unlikely to have a universally accepted correct answer should be avoided.
-This does not mean these topic should not be studies, It is recommended that any impossible "should" questions be reframed in ways that they can provide information that has the potential to enhance dialogue and understanding.
+This does not mean these topics should not be studied, rather it is recommended that any impossible "should" questions be reframed in ways that they can provide information that has the potential to enhance dialogue and understanding.

 - How are the research purpose and research questions related?

-Consider the following topic statement.
-“In this study we will explore the relationship between high school students’ feeling of safety and their scholastic effort.”
+Consider the following topic statement: “In this study we will explore the relationship between high school students’ feelings of safety and their scholastic effort.”

 What is the topic?
 How does the statement narrow and delineate the scope?
 What specific variables will be addressed?
 What aspect of the variables will be explored?
 How could it be improved?

-- For the topic you choose in practice task 2, create a purpose statement and potential research questions.
-Evaluate their potential adequacy, imporatance, and completness.
+- For the topic you choose in Practice Task 2, create a purpose statement and potential research questions.
+Evaluate their potential adequacy, importance, and completeness.
 Revise as needed.